microsoft/az-deep-realtime-score/Keras_Tensorflow/README.md

    jupyter notebook
    ```

+<a id='steps'></a>
 ## Steps
-After following the setup instructions above, run the Jupyter notebooks in order starting with the first notebook.
+After following the setup instructions above, run the Jupyter notebooks in order starting with the first notebook [00_AMLSetup.ipybn](./00_AMLSetup.ipynb).

+<a id='cleanup'></a>
 ## Cleaning up
 To remove the conda environment created see [here](https://conda.io/docs/commands/env/conda-env-remove.html).
-The last Jupyter notebook also gives details on deleting Azure resources associated with this repository.
+The [last Jupyter notebook](./07_TearDown.ipynb)  also gives details on deleting Azure resources associated with this repository.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a